 Since the hunting time for the tigers is at night, it is often found that they are lazing around water bodies during the day.
-Each tiger as well as its cubs has different names such as Spotty, Solo, Dotty, Bheem, Rajbera, Kankathi, etc. The three tigers which make Bandhavgarh famous all over the world are Charger, Seeta, and their cub B-2.
+Each tiger as well as its cubs has different names such as Spotty, Solo, Dotty, Bheem, Rajbera, Kankathi, etc. The three tigers that make Bandhavgarh famous worldwide are Charger, Seeta, and their cub B-2.
 There are various stories told about them.
-At present, almost all tigers are their offsprings.
-Charger is so popular that his cemetery is preserved in Magdhi.
+At present, almost all tigers are their offspring.
+The charger is so popular that his cemetery is preserved in Magdhi.

 Other animals which reside in this forest

 Barking deer, sambar, wild pig, bison, langur, fox, peacock, Nilgai, and a variety of animals are found moving around in the lap of nature.
 The forest also consists of tamed elephants.
 After booking a ride, one can go around the forest on an elephant as well.
 Elephants can venture into those corners of the forest where cars cannot enter.

 Along with these, there are more than 250 kinds of colorful birds like the robin, Indian Peta, painted stork, Indian roller, wild cocks, kingfishers, eagles, owls, and such others.
 If you are lucky enough, you can get to see the peacock spreading its wings sometime in the afternoon.

 The best time to visit this place is from October to March.
 Though a bit warmer, the months of April and May are best for capturing snaps of the fauna here.
 The forest is closed for three months during the monsoon.
 It is best to observe wildlife silently from a distance here instead of intruding on their private habitats.